 Please click the link below for information being released from the Province of Manitoba with respect to COVID-19

-NEW Last updated: August 17, 2020
+NEW Last updated: March 17, 2021

-Public health officials advise the current five-day COVID-19 test positivity rate is 1.78 per cent.
-Thirty-eight new cases of the virus have been identified as of 9:30 a.m. today.
-In addition, four other cases have been removed from the list.
-This brings the total number of lab-confirmed positive and probable positive cases in Manitoba to 731.
+The current five-day COVID-19 test positivity rate is 4.4 per cent provincially and 3.4 per cent in Winnipeg.
+As of 9:30 a.m. today, 96 new cases of the virus have been identified.
+However, three cases have been removed due to data correction.
+This brings the net-new number of cases today to 93 and the total number of lab-confirmed cases in Manitoba to 32,996.

-- one new case in Interlake-Eastern Health region;
+- two cases in Interlake-Eastern health region;

 The data also shows:

-- 232 active cases and 490 individuals have recovered from COVID-19; and
+- 1,035 active cases and 31,044 individuals who have recovered from COVID-19;

 - 61 people in hospital with active COVID-19 as well as 88 people in hospital with COVID-19 who are no longer infectious but continue to require care, for a total of 149 hospitalizations;

 - 10 people in intensive care units with active COVID-19 as well as 11 people with COVID-19 who are no longer infectious but continue to require critical care, for a total of 21 ICU patients;

 - the total number of deaths in people with COVID-19 is 917; and